- Search The Registry

 Born as Richard Cecil McPherson in Portsmouth, Virginia, he attended the Norfolk Mission School and Lincoln University in Pennsylvania (class of 1897) before leaving to go to New York City, where the 1900 Federal Census lists his occupation as a stenographer.

 Mack started writing song lyrics, beginning with "Good Morning, Carrie" in 1901.
 He co-founded the Gotham-Attucks Music Publishing Company in May 1905 in New York City; it was likely the first Black-owned music publishing company.
-Among Mack's next hits were the comically clever Please Let Me Sleep, composed with William and Walker's music director, Tim Brymn, and The Little Gypsy Maid, written with Harry B. Smith and Will Marion Cook.
+Among Mack's next hits were the comically clever Please Let Me Sleep, composed by William and Walker's music director, Tim Brymn, and The Little Gypsy Maid, written by Harry B. Smith and Will Marion Cook.
 They had already been making waves in the music world.
-In July 1906, an article in the New York Age refers to Mack as the company's "secretary and treasurer and general business director."
-In 1907 he wrote the lyrics for the musical The Black Politician.
+In July 1906, an article in the New York Age referred to Mack as the company's "secretary and treasurer and general business director."
+In 1907, he wrote the lyrics for the musical The Black Politician.